 Cycling is one of the most challenging sports in terms of calories burned.
 According to a Harvard study, a 155-pound (70 kg) person burns about 260 calories in 30 minutes of moderate effort, and about 391 calories in 30 minutes of vigorous.

-There are also tools on the internet that you can use to calculate how many calories you burn while cycling.
-Another study proved that overweight people can lose fat mass just as effectively by riding the bike to work as exercising in their leisure time.
+There are also tools you can use to calculate how many calories you burn while cycling.
+Another study proved that overweight people can lose fat mass just as effectively by riding a bike to work as exercising in their leisure time.

 Reduced Risk of Cancer

 My neighbor once told me that cycling increases the risk of getting prostate cancer.
 It made sense to me at the time because the prostate is stressed while cycling.
-But when I read articles about cycling benefits, I found out that cycling actually reduces the risk of cancer.
+However, when I read articles about the benefits of cycling, I discovered that cycling reduces the risk of cancer.
 So, which is true?

 A British study, whose research lasted over 25 years, states that people who commute to work on their bike have a 16% lower risk of dying from cancer compared to those who drive their car to work.